paperlands/paperlands.github.io/_notes/beginnings.md

 ## Thinking

+Thinking doesn't happen in empty space.
+Our thinking carries the weight of its surroundings.
-Thinking is often intertwined with the context in which it is done in and expressed with.
+Bound to the context in which the thinking is being done in and what it is expressed with.
-Even the tools used to express thought influences the thinking itself.
+This is especially true for the tools we use for expressing thought.
 Two of the greatest of such tools have been writing and mathematical notation.
-These tools help us scafold, adapt and even extend our thinking processes.
+These tools help us to remember, scaffold, adapt and even extend our thinking processes.
-Such powerful tools need not only be notational or symbolic in nature.
+Such powerful tools need not only be symbolic in nature.
 They can be physical too!
-For example, in the presence of an abacus, the human mind exploits it much like a scaffold around which to structure cognitive operations.
+For example, in the presence of an abacus, the human mind exploits it much like a scaffold around which to structure thinking processes like adding.
-The abacus extends our thoughts from the human minds into the external world.
+The abacus extends our thoughts from the our inner minds into the external world.
-Since then, other computational environments have been at the forefront of this process of helping people and businesses reason about processes that they want to observe, intervene, model and share.
+Since then, other computational environments have been at the forefront of this process in helping people and businesses reason about processes that they observe, intervene, model and share.

 {% include figure image_path="assets/lib/kids.jpg" alt="" caption="Computational thinking is about formulating the thinking about processes with enough clarity, and in a systematic way that it can be firstly understood by people, and only incidentally to the extent that it can tell even a computer what to do" %}